danieldsj/professional-services/tools/cost-optimization-setup/README.md

 ./cost-optimization-setup
 ```
 ### Advanced
-If you would not like to be prompted interactively, set the following environment variables:
+The script uses the following environment variables:
 - `BILLING_ACCOUNT_ID` - The billing account ID.
 - `ORGANIZATION_ID` - The organization ID used to export assets information.
 - `BIGQUERY_PROJECT_ID` - The project ID for the project that contains BigQuery and will contain the exported data.